aspirehealth/redux-routable/packages/redux-routable/README.md

 ### Action Creators

-All of the actions created by action creators in this section get "caught" by the middleware, so they will never reach your reducers or other middleware.
+Actions created by action creators in this section get "caught" by the middleware in order to execute navigation side effects.
+They do not have their types exposed as they are not meant to be handled by your reducers or other middleware.

 - `sync()`

-  Dispatching this action is useful at the very start of your application, as it will cause a `ROUTE_CHANGED` action to be dispatched that corresponds to the current location, which will give your reducers and other middleware an opportunity to synchronize with the current route.
+  Dispatching this action is useful at the start of your application, as it will cause a `ROUTE_CHANGED` action to be dispatched that corresponds to the current location, which will give your reducers and other middleware an opportunity to synchronize with the current route.